Pilatch/AssetLoader/README.md

     npm install
     node server.js

-To view the documentation navigate to http://localhost:3000/doc in your web browser.
+Then to view the documentation navigate to http://localhost:3000/doc in your web browser.

 To update the documentation, run from the base folder:

     sh/generateDocs.sh

+To watch for file changes that affect documentation, run from the base folder:

+    sh/watch.sh

-For best compression of production code, AssetLoader is built with Mink.
+For best compression of production code and granular test integration, AssetLoader is built with Mink.
 At this time there is not yet a public Mink service in operation.
 That may change in the future.
 Employees of GSI Commerce // eBay Enterprise have access to this service.

+##History
+Originally an internal of the ISPU JavaScript for Ace Hardware to minimally impact product page performance.
+Deferred loading all the dependencies of the Store Selector until the user elected to search for nearby storefronts.

+##Author
+Ethan B Martin

+GSI Commerce // eBay Enterprise